 Just like the base, you can keep the bedding fairly plain and neutral and seize upon the opportunities that cushions and pillows present to accent the bed.
 Cushions or pillows of any colour will contrast perfectly against a white duvet and fulfil their duties more than adequately as an accent.
 If you wish to be less bold with your cushion colours, pastel colours look pleasant and keep the aesthetics more subtle.

 Pillows are an important part of the bed, so you’ve got to get these right.
-You can choose a soft one which is plush in style or go with a firmer, more compact pillow.
-It’s all about getting the balance right between the texture and colour of the pillows and cushions, and the design of the rest of the room.
+You can choose a plush in style or go with a firmer, more compact pillow.
+It’s all about getting the balance right between the texture and colour of the pillows and cushions and the rest of the room’s design.

 Getting the bed linen right

-To find the best quality linen, consider the weave, yarn and whether there is any embroidery on it.
-The breathability, durability, softness and smoothness are other major considerations, as is the maintenance of the linen.
-Keep in mind the thread count if you wish, but don’t assume that because the thread count is higher, the linen is better.
+To find the best quality linen, consider the weave, yarn, and embroidery on it.
+The breathability, durability, softness, and smoothness are other major considerations, such as linen’s maintenance.
+Keep in mind the thread count if you wish, but don’t assume that the linen is better because the thread count is higher.
 It’s not always the case.

 100% Stonewashed linen is the fabric par excellence when it comes to bed linen.
 This type of linen oozes quality, but to keep it looking sweet, you’ll have to iron it regularly because it creases easily.
-Pure, prima and Egyptian are fine quality cottons, too, and will maintain the bed’s aesthetics on the upside.
+Pure, Pima, and Egyptian are the fine quality of cotton and maintain the bed’s aesthetics on the upside.

 Working with layers